 Susannah Snider: The Pittsburgh-based personal finance editor for U.S. News & World Report, Snider will use the Fellowship to report on an often-overlooked segment of the student-loan borrowing population: parents.
 The mothers and fathers of college students are frequently permitted to take on vast sums of federal student loan debt with little regard for their ability to repay — and without access to many student loan repayment relief plans and forgiveness programs.
 Snider will take a deeper look at how the business of higher education and the economics of student loan borrowing have intersected to imperil the retirement funds and financial futures of thousands of American parents.

 Since 2010, Snider has reported on a wide range of personal finance topics, from consumer travel to college financial aid, student loans and employment for U.S. News.
-She previously worked at Kiplinger’s Personal Finance and has appeared as a personal finance expert on shows including Fox & Friends, the Tavis Smiley Show, and Fox Business News.
+She previously worked at Kiplinger’s Personal Finance and has appeared as a personal finance expert on shows including Fox & Friends, the Tavis Smiley Show, and Fox Business Network.

 Alex Plough: A reporter at Debtwire North America, where he covers all aspects of the U.S. debt markets, Plough’s Fellowship project will investigate the ability of a handful of highly-leveraged energy companies in the Gulf of Mexico to pay for the removal of aging offshore platforms and pipelines for which they are liable.
 Low oil prices continue to pummel the industry, creating a real threat that operators will file for bankruptcy and abandon their obligations.
 And even as the Trump administration is moving aggressively to lessen Federal oversight of drilling in the Gulf, the industry is locked in a showdown with the government over who will fund the multi-billion dollar cost of decommissioning the offshore infrastructure.